Tyonnchie-Berry-1996/Public-Test/README.md

 <h3><code>Resource utilization matters more than raw resource numbers</code></h3>
 </strong>

+What is Proxmox VE?
+>It’s a Debian-based Linux distribution, but it’s a specialized distro for virtualization, not a generic one

 <p>I’ve always wondered: if you match the right architecture with the right Linux distro, can you allocate and utilize resources in a way that truly maximizes the efficiency of your machines?
 I also wanted to experiment with a type-1 hypervisor, because there were so many times I wanted to spin up a new project but felt restricted by a single host OS that hogged every resource for no good reason.
 Having a type-1 hypervisor changes that.
 It’s like being able to install VirtualBox or VMware as your <strong>actual</strong> operating system, and then build everything else on top of it.

 Proxmox VE takes that idea and turns your hardware architecture into a virtual environment that’s accessible through a web browser.
 It transforms a basic homelab into a homelab/cloud hybrid: a real test ground for learning systems, scripting, system administration, networking, Linux bridges, PCIe passthrough, and more.
 It’s the kind of environment that feels very much like a **“for motivated wizards only”** playground.</p>

 Instead of just throwing hardware at problems, I’m aiming to:
 - Control the lifecycle of my machines